And Jesus said unto him, Foxes have holes, and birds of the air have nests; but the Son of man hath no where to lay his head. Luke 9:58

 And to the degree that a soul becomes interiorly transformed, when it goes back into the river of its ordinary cares and responsibilities, it does so in a way that has a kind of filtering or transforming effect on her immediate psychic environment.
 The river is beautiful, but it is polluted, and the question needs to be asked: By what means can it be cleaned up?
 I believe that nothing lasting or true happens except by the agency of this transforming power.
 I see it as a gradual, gentle process achieved by people over time who, with varying degrees of intensity, carry this fire within them, and over the centuries their activity has a regenerative effect.
 Meditative practice is one way to increase the intensity.

 People who have advanced in this respect radiate something positive and regenerative that other river dwellers pick up on.
 Certainly the Jesus of the gospels had this effect.
 One of the most interesting things about the gospel accounts was the way some people picked up on what Jesus radiated and how others didn't.
 Typically "sinners" were more responsive than the religious professionals, whom Jesus describes as whited sepulchers--all clean outside, but rotten inside.
-I have written before about Whited Sepulcher Syndrome (see here and here), but it strikes me as I think about this business of embeddedness and disembeddedness, that Whited Sepulcher Syndrome is a case of "arrested disembeddedness", a taking of the first step (purgation) without getting to the second, illumination.
+I have written before about Whited Sepulcher Syndrome (see here and here), but it strikes me that Whited Sepulcher Syndrome is a case of "arrested disembeddedness", a taking of the first step (purgation) without getting to the second, illumination.
 It's mechanical morality without grace.
 Emptiness without illumination.
 Dryness without fire.

 And it suggests a way to better understand the difference between moral and moralistic.
 The moral person, whatever the condition of his exterior is alive in his interior.
 And the gospels are clear that inner aliveness is far more important than an exterior correctness, especially when exterior correctness leads to an inner death.
 And it is the insistence on exterior correctness by the moralistic, whether they be Torquemada or James Dobson, that is profoundly immoral because it is so profoundly deadly--pure repression with no goal other than to repress.
 A withered deadness with no goal other than to be dry and dead.
 Any lively paganism is more spiritually alive than that kind of moralistic Christianity.
 And that kind of paganism is also, when it encounters real Christianity, more receptive to it.
 Nothing could be clearer from a reading of the gospels.
 The "sinners" time and time again had an easier time recognizing who Jesus was; the religious professionals were the ones who seemed to be too blind or too dead to do so.